-In light of the above, the Commission considers that clearway towing provides a reasonable benchmark to accident towing.
-However, the contracted price (\$260) is likely to understate the cost of accident towing because a clearway towing business has much more of a limited and predictable window of responsibility for providing services, which allows it to better optimise its resources.
+The Commission remains of the view that clearway towing provides a reasonable benchmark to accident towing.
+However, it accepts that the contracted price (\$260 inclusive of GST and including three days storage) may understate the cost of accident towing because a clearway towing business has much more of a limited and predictable window for providing services, may be better able to manage its resources and has less regulatory compliance obligations than an accident towing business.
+This appears reasonable as the Commission's cost estimate of a per accident tow of \$289 GST inclusive26 is \$29 higher that that of clearway towing benchmark.

-4.6 Comparison to other jurisdictions
+4.7 Comparison to other jurisdictions